 By accepting the sacrificial death of Jesus to blot out personal sins, Jews and gentiles were put on equal footing before God.
 By making the forgiveness of sin available to all peoples, including the Jews and gentiles, Christ abolished all excuses to maintain hostility toward others.
 This is what the real message is in Ephesians 2:15.
-For a more detailed discussion that includes the middle wall, which helps further define what was annulled, read the lower one third of ACTS 15:24, COLOSSIANS 2:14 AND EPHESIANS 2:15 DO NOT PROVE THE ABOLITION OF THE LAW.
-For further study of Ephesians 2:15, a good site is http://www.ucg.org/booklet/new-covenant-does-it-abolish-gods-law/peace-and-unity-christ/.
-Please also read the middle part of http://www.tomorrowsworld.org/magazines/2001/may-june/principles-bible-study.
-Another excellent site to visit is http://rcg.org/questions/p154.a.html.
+For a more detailed discussion that includes the middle wall, which helps further define what was annulled, read the lower one third of the page ACTS 15:24, COLOSSIANS 2:14, AND EPHESIANS 2:15 DO NOT PROVE MOST LAWS WERE ABOLISHED.
+For further study of Ephesians 2:15, a good site is ucg.org/booklet/new-covenant-does-it-abolish-gods-law/peace-and-unity-christ/.
+Please also read the middle part of tomorrowsworld.org/magazines/2001/may-june/principles-bible-study.
+Another excellent site to visit is rcg.org/questions/p154.a.html.

 A THIRD example involves Colossians 2:14 in which some anti-Old Testament law leaning translators, straying from the literal, have again seized the opportunity to slant and contort the translation of the rarely used Greek word dogma their way, shown in RED, CAPITAL LETTERS below.
 In this verse most translators, correctly, do not “cross the line” of calling dogma “the law” or “the written Law.”
-To understand verse 13 and 14 please read the upper half of the page ACTS 15:24, COLOSSIANS 2:14 AND EPHESIANS 2:15 DO NOT PROVE THE ABOLITION OF THE LAW.
+To understand verse 13 and 14 please read the upper half of the page ACTS 15:24, COLOSSIANS 2:14, AND EPHESIANS 2:15 DO NOT PROVE MOST LAWS WERE ABOLISHED.

 1) Colossians 2:13,14: “For though you were dead in your trespasses, your flesh uncircumcised, He made you live with Christ, He forgave us all our trespasses, 14 He cancelled the REGULATIONS that stood against us — all these OBLIGATIONS he set aside when he nailed them to the cross” — James Moffatt New Testament